 Images of Wallaby the keyboard on the Shopify site, which has been taken down now, were first spotted by About Chromebooks.
 The site describes the Wallaby as a “wireless keyboard for tablet,” with the price to be declared.
-On Brydge’s site, the Wallaby falls under the category of “for Hooli,” that may be known as the mock Google in the popular show Silicon Valley.
+On Brydge’s site, the Wallaby falls under the category of “for Hooli,” which may be known as the mock Google in the popular show Silicon Valley.

 These leaked images have left us intrigued by questions such as – Is the device we see in the images for “Wallaby” the “Nocturne” Chrome OS convertible suspected to be a Google product?
 Is it a generic render?

-With the assumption that Brydge would want to manufacture these premium keyboards for big-shot manufacturers with marketing power, it is possible to bring into spotlight Google Nocturne.
+With the assumption that Brydge would want to manufacture these premium keyboards for big-shot manufacturers with marketing power, it is possible to bring into the spotlight Google Nocturne.

 Moreover, the feature of the fingerprint sensor at the top-left of the frame matches some art that Google itself made for Chrome OS.
 Earlier Chromebooks lack this feature, but the Google 2-in-1 Pixelbook tablet has a fingerprint sensor for sure, just like this device.

 Additionally, the “for Hooli” description on Brydge’s site seems to suggest “for Google”.
-These pointers might suggest the inclusion of a Google hardware.
+These pointers might suggest the inclusion of Google hardware.

 However, “For Google” might as well mean that it’s for Chrome OS as it would mean for first-party Google hardware launching next month.
-Moreover, there is no inclusion of existing Google hardware features such as the sharper corners and edges of the Pixelbook, Italian design with bright colors, or glass window.
+Moreover, there is no inclusion of existing Google hardware features such as the sharper corners and edges of the Pixelbook, Italian design with bright colors, or glass windows.
 There is no visible Google logo.

-Moreover, these devices, as can be garnered from the leaked images, don’t include the necessary cameras, unlike Google’s Nocturne which includes both front and back cameras.
+Moreover, these devices, as can be garnered from the leaked images, don’t include the necessary cameras, unlike Google’s Nocturne, which includes both front and back cameras.

 Additionally, the screenshot laid on top of this supposed device is circa original Chrome OS – so it’s definitely not an official Google-sanctioned render.
-The color of the device perfectly matching the color of the keyboard suggests that they could just be some kind of a generic render that Brydge is using as a placeholder to represent any Chrome OS tablet.
+The color of the device perfectly match the color of the keyboard suggests that they could just be some kind of a generic render that Brydge is using as a placeholder to represent any Chrome OS tablet.